Realizability of Rectangular Euler Diagrams: One-Dimensional Euler Diagrams

-Recall, that we are working on clarified contexts, thus, the Euler-poset is well-defined.
+Recall that we are working on clarified contexts, thus the Euler-poset is well defined.
 We give an order diagram of the Euler-poset of a formal context from \cref{fig:eu} in \cref{fig:euler-poset}.
 The order dimension of this Euler-poset is connected to the realizability of a formal context as we are going to show in the following lemmas and theorem.

-\begin{lemma} If $\K$ is a formal context with an Euler-poset of order dimension two and realizer $\{L_1,L_2\}$, then the order of the objects of $\K$ is inverse in $L_1$ to $L_2$. \end{lemma}
+\begin{lemma} If $\K$ is a formal context with an Euler-poset of order dimension two and realizer $\{L_1,L_2\}$, then the order of the objects of $\K$ in $L_1$ is reversed in $L_2$. \end{lemma}

-\begin{proof} It holds for all objects $g, h \in G$ that they are incomparable in the Euler-poset, if and only if $g \neq h$.
+\begin{proof} For all objects $g, h \in G$ it holds that they are incomparable in the Euler-poset, if and only if $g \neq h$.
 Assume that the statement is not true, i.e., there is a pair $g \neq h$ with $g < h$ in both linear extensions.
 As the Euler-poset is two-dimensional, there is no way to break this comparability and thus $g < h$ in the Euler-poset, which is a contradiction. \end{proof}

 Given a two-dimensional Euler-poset, we define an algorithm to compute a one-dimensional Euler diagram in \cref{alg:1d}.
 This algorithm iterates through both linear extensions $L_1$ and $L_2$ of a realizer simultaneously, one from the smallest element to the largest and the other from the largest element to the smallest.
-Because of the previous lemma, thereby the objects appear in the same order.
+By \cref{lemma2}, the objects appear in the same order.
 Each attribute in the first linear extension marks the start-point of an interval while the same attribute in the second order marks its end-point.
-It is shown that this algorithm does fact always compute a corresponding Euler diagram if the Euler-poset is two-dimensional in the following.
+In the following we show that this algorithm does in fact always compute a corresponding Euler diagram if the Euler-poset is two-dimensional.

 \begin{lemma} If the Euler-poset is two-dimensional, \cref{alg:1d} will compute a conceptual order diagram. \end{lemma}

 \begin{proof} In both $L_1$ and $L_2$ it holds for all $(g,m) \in I$ that $g < m$.
 As $L_1$ is iterated from the smallest to the largest element, the start point of $m$ is positioned before $g$.
 As $L_2$ is iterated from the largest to the smallest element, the end point of $m$ is positioned after $g$.
 On the other hand if $(g,m) \notin I$, they are incomparable in the Euler-poset.
 Thus, in one of the two linear extensions $g \leq m$ and in the other $m \leq g$.
 Let $g \leq m$ in $L_1$ and $m \leq g$ in $L_2$.
 Thus, the start and end point of the interval of $m$ get assigned smaller values than the position of $g$.
 In the other case with $m \leq g$ in $L_1$ and $g \leq m$ in $L_2$ both the start and end point of the interval corresponding to $m$ is assigned values larger than the position of $g$.